Wow, was that a migraine?

 There are two main categories of migraine, with and without aura.
 The “aura” refers to the symptoms that are present prior to the onset of the classic headache, in brief:

-• Migraine with aura (classic) – This means that there are symptoms that occur, leading up to the headache.
+• Migraine with Aura (Classic) – This means that there are symptoms that occur, leading up to a headache.